Employee Fraud: Detection, Prevention & Risk Management

 Understanding the Scope of Employee Fraud

 Employee fraud, also known as occupational fraud, encompasses a wide range of illegal activities committed by employees against their employer.
 These acts often involve the misuse of company assets, manipulation of financial records, and breaches of trust.
-The impact of employee fraud can be devastating, affecting not only the bottom line but also the overall health and stability of the organization.
+To safeguard your business and ensure compliance, many companies turn to

 Types of Employee Fraud